mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Java.md

 #### Add a `JAVA_HOME` value to the system `/etc/environment` file.

+Lots of apps look for a `JAVA_HOME` variable on a system.
+To make your life easier, set the `JAVA_HOME` after you install Java so you don’t have to hunt for custom settings for each application.

-Open up the main `/etc/environment` file on the system like this:
+You can do this by opening up the main `/etc/environment` file on the system like this:

     sudo nano /etc/environment